TCHC Planting and Stewardship Initiative

 TCHC Pilot Project

-LEAF is working with Park People and Toronto Community Housing Corporation (TCHC) to plant up to 100 trees on a small number of TCHC properties.
+LEAF is working with Park People and Toronto Community Housing Corporation (TCHC) to plant trees on several TCHC properties.
 This planting and stewardship initiative will serve as a pilot project with the goal of expanding to other TCHC communities in the future.
-A key component of the pilot project is to engage tenants in the planting and stewardship of the trees.
+A key component of the project is to engage tenants in the planting and stewardship of the trees.

 TCHC communities offer significant plantable areas.
 They are also areas of need, since many ash trees have been removed due to the invasive pest emerald ash borer.

-Pilot project sites were identified in consultation with TCHC Facilities Management staff.
+Project sites are identified in consultation with TCHC Facilities Management staff.

 LEAF (Local Enhancement and Appreciation of Forests) is a not-for-profit organization dedicated to the protection and improvement of the urban forest.
 Beginning in 1996, LEAF has been designing and delivering successful planting and stewardship programs, as well as education and training programs across the City of Toronto.
 LEAF will play a lead role in the planting, stewardship and education activities.